EddyVerbruggen/nativescript-localize/README.md

 ## Troubleshooting
 ### The angular localization pipe does not work when in a modal context
-As a workaround, tou can trigger a change detection from within your component constructor:
+As a workaround, you can trigger a change detection from within your component constructor:
 ```ts
 constructor(
   private readonly params: ModalDialogParams,